 U.S. Volunteers Abroad

 Are you thinking about volunteering abroad?
-Here are some things to consider before you go.
-They may help you have a safe and successful volunteer experience!
+Follow these tips to have a safe and successful volunteer experience!

-• Check out the organization’s history and experience in leading groups to volunteer abroad.
-Look beyond the brochures and marketing materials offered by the organization.
+Look up the organization’s history and experience in leading groups to volunteer abroad.
+Look beyond the brochures and the organization’s marketing materials.
 Make sure they have a record of successful and safe trips.

-• Research how previous volunteers rated their experience.
+• Research reviews.
 Has the organization had issues in the past?
 Do past volunteers have valid complaints?

 • Check if there is a partner organization in the country you are traveling to.
-Has your organization checked it out?
 Have they inspected the project site and documented that it is safe?

 • Read up on your intended destination

-• Make sure your travel documents are up to date.
-This includes your U.S. passport and visa, if necessary.
+• Make sure your travel documents are up to date (U.S. passport and visa for your intended destination).

-• Check out health and disease conditions at your destination.
+• Check out health and diseases at your destination.
 Do you have travel insurance that will cover medical evacuation?

 • Enroll in the Smart Traveler Enrollment Program.

-• Identify a contact in the United States and make sure they know how to contact you and your volunteer organization in case of an emergency.
+• Identify a U.S. contact.
+They should know how to reach you and your volunteer group in an emergency.

 Safety Plans